OSGConnect/connectbook/frequently-asked-questions-faq-.md

 ##Software
 **What software packages are available?**

 The available software are listed [here](http://support.opensciencegrid.org/solution/categories/5000160799/folders/5000260921/articles/5000634397-software-modules-catalog).
+In general, we support most popular software that fits the distributed high thoroughput model and can add software upon request.

 **How do I load a specific software application?**

+Generally, you'll need to give the version of after the module name when loading the module.
 For example, there are three different versions of Gromacs available (4.6.5, 5.0.0, and 5.0.5).
-To load Gromacs 5.0.5:
+To load Gromacs 5.0.5, you would run:

     $ source /cvmfs/oasis.opensciencegrid.org/osg/modules/lmod/current/init/bash
     $ module load gromacs/5.0.5